redhat-na-ssa/nvaie-guide/docs/software/nim.md

 {"kind":"ExternalMetricValueList","apiVersion":"external.metrics.k8s.io/v1beta1","metadata":{},"items":[{"metricName":"s0-prometheus","metricLabels":null,"timestamp":"2025-04-07T14:31:11Z","value":"1m"}]}
 ```

-> TODO: Switch to another metric...or average value

 Look at the HPA spec that monitors the KEDA external metric.
-Notice we are using a very low value `0.001`.
+Notice we are using a very low value `0.01`.
 This should be `0.5` (50%) but we're using a really low number to force the autoscale for demo purposes.

 ```bash
 cat configs/software/nim/meta-service-hpa.yaml | grep External -B 1 -A 11